 Once melanoma has been diagnosed and staged, your cancer care team will discuss your treatment options with you.
 Depending on your situation, you may have different types of doctors on your treatment team.
 These doctors may include:

-Many other specialists may be involved in your care as well, including physician assistants, nurse practitioners, nurses, nutrition specialists, social workers, and other health professionals.
+Many other specialists might be part of your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, nutrition specialists, social workers, and other health professionals.
 To learn more about who may be on your cancer care team, see Health Professionals Associated With Cancer Care.

-Based on the stage of the cancer and other factors, your treatment options may include:
+Based on the stage of the cancer and other factors, your treatment options might include:

 When time permits, getting a second opinion is often a good idea.
 It can give you more information and help you feel good about the treatment plan that you choose.